Ircama/osm-carto-tutorials/pages/80_git-workflow.md

 - Do not push a contribution to your master, but to the origin repository you are contributing for
 - Do no press keys mentioning "Close" by mistake, unless you really want to freeze an open discussion
 - Avoid too many commits: you might squash them by doing a `git rebase -i origin/master` to your branch (and subsequently `git push --force`).
-- You also have the built-in git GUI: gitk